 "There you are," said he.
 "That circle is drawn at a radius of ten miles from the village.
 The place we want must be somewhere near that line.
-You said ten miles, I think, sir."
+You said ten miles, I think, sir?"
 "It was an hour's good drive."
 "And you think that they brought you back all that way when you were unconscious?"
 "They must have done so.
 I have a confused memory, too, of having been lifted and conveyed somewhere."

-- "What I cannot understand," said I, "is why they should have spared you when they found you lying fainting in the garden.
-Perhaps the villain was softened by the woman's entreaties." - "I hardly think that likely.
-I never saw a more inexorable face in my life." - "Oh, we shall soon clear up all that," said Bradstreet.
-"Well, I have drawn my circle, and I only wish I knew at what point upon it the folk that we are in search of are to be found." - "I think I could lay my finger on it," said Holmes, quietly. - "Really, now!" cried the inspector, "you have formed your opinion!
-Come, now, we shall see who agrees with you.
-I say it is south, for the country is more deserted there." - "And I say east," said my patient. - "I am for west," remarked the plain-clothes man.
-"There are several quiet little villages up there." - "And I am for north," said I, "because there are no hills there, and our friend says that he did not notice the carriage go up any." - "Come," cried the inspector, laughing; "it's a very pretty diversity of opinion.
+"What I cannot understand," said I, "is why they should have spared you when they found you lying fainting in the garden.
+Perhaps the villain was softened by the woman's entreaties."
+"I hardly think that likely.
+I never saw a more inexorable face in my life."
+"Oh, we shall soon clear up all that," said Bradstreet.
+"Well, I have drawn my circle, and I only wish I knew at what point upon it the folk that we are in search of are to be found."
+"I think I could lay my finger on it," said Holmes, quietly.

+"Really, now!" cried the Inspector, "you have formed your opinion!
+Come now, we shall see who agrees with you.
+I say it is south, for the country is more deserted there."
+"And I say east," said my patient.
+"I am for west," remarked the plainclothes man.
+"There are several quiet little villages up there."
+"And I am for north," said I; "because there are no hills there, and our friend says that he did not notice the carriage go up any."
+"Come," said the Inspector, laughing; "it's a very pretty diversity of opinion.
 We have boxed the compass among us.
-Who do you give your casting vote to?" - "You are all wrong." - "But we can't all be." - "Oh yes, you can.
-This is my point;" he placed his finger in the centre of the circle.
-"This is where we shall find them." - "But the twelve-mile drive?" gasped Hatherley. - "Six out and six back.
-Nothing simpler.
-You say your-self that the horse was fresh and glossy when you got in.
-How could it be that if it had gone twelve miles over heavy roads?" - "Indeed, it is a likely ruse enough," observed Bradstreet, thoughtfully.
-"Of course there can be no doubt as to the nature of this gang."
+Who do you give your casting vote to?"
+"You are all wrong."
+"But we can't all be."
+"Oh yes, you can.
+This is my point," he placed his finger on the "This is where centre of the circle. we shall find them."
+"But the twelve-mile drive?" gasped Hatherley.